 3️⃣ Ingestion architecture & Data Collection Rules (DCRs)

-❌ Send everything → filter later → pay more
+Engineering principle: ❌ Send everything → filter later → pay more. ✅ Filter early → normalize → store what matters.

 4️⃣ Normalization & ASIM (non-negotiable)